ellucian-developer/experience-ethos-examples/account-details-dataconnect/extension/README.md

-# Account Details Extension
+# Account Details Data Connect Extension
 ## The Extension
 This example extension includes a card and page that show the current user their account details and balance.
 This example provides a starting point for other functionality.
 Additional data and behavior could include using a Pay Now feature that integrates with your payment provider.

-The architecture of this extension is diagramed.
+The architecture of this extension is diagrammed.

 <br/>